orangeepop/PokemonGame/README.md

 This app is an Android game built with Jetpack Compose and follows a MVVM (Model–View–ViewModel) architecture that lets players create an account, catch pokemons in the pokeworld, and battle pokemons.

 This app uses Room for local persistence, Ktor for API calls to PokeAPI, BCrypt for password hashing, and Material 3 for UI.
+It is fully declarative and reactive (using observable state variables).

 Main source code is located under `app/src/main/java/com/bcit/myminiapp`